ang-yu/cdgd/cran-comments.md

-* This is a patch release that corrects an example.
+* This is a patch release that adds a data check.